The PostgreSQL Job Scheduler You Always Wanted (But Be Careful What You Ask For)

 The PostgreSQL Global Development Group has been debating for years about including a built-in job scheduler.
 Even after the addition of background processes that would support the feature (all the way back in 9.6), background job scheduling is unfortunately not a part of core PostgreSQL.

-So being the PostgreSQL lovers we are at Timescale, we decided to build such a feature so that our users and customers can benefit from a job scheduler in PostgreSQL.
-And in our latest release (2.9.1), we extended it to allow you to schedule jobs with flexible intervals and provide you with better visibility of error logs.
+So being the PostgreSQL lovers we are at Timescale, we decided to build such a scheduler so that our users and customers can benefit from a job scheduler in PostgreSQL.
+In TimescaleDB 2.9.1, we extended it to allow you to schedule jobs with flexible intervals and provide you with better visibility of error logs.

 The flexible intervals enable you to determine whether the next run of the job occurs based on the scheduled clock time or the end of the last job run.
 And by “better visibility” of the job logs, we mean that they are also being logged to a table where they can be queried internally.
 These were extended to prevent overlapping job executions, provide predictable job timing, and provide better forensics.

-This makes the product much more responsive to the caller and results in more efficient processing of these tasks.
+This scheduler makes Timescale much more responsive to the caller and results in more efficient processing of these tasks.
 For our own benefit, the job scheduler needs to be internal to the database.
 It also needs to be efficient, controllable, and scale with the installation.

-But before you start rejoicing, let’s review the reasons that the PostgreSQL Global Development Group chose not to include a scheduler in the database.
-Rather than rehashing the discussion list on the subject, let's summarize the obstacles that come up in the mailing list.
+Rather than rehashing the discussion list on the subject, let's summarize the obstacles that came up in the mailing list:

 PostgreSQL is multi-process, not multi-thread.
 This simple fact makes having a one-to-one relationship of processes to user-defined tasks a fairly heavy implementation issue.
 Under normal circumstances, PostgreSQL expects to lay a process onto a CPU (affinity), load the memory through the closest non-uniform memory access (NUMA) controller, and do some fairly heavy data processing.